portworx/px-docs/index.md

 %}

 ## How it Works
-Unlike traditional storage which is designed to provide storage to a host machine or operating system via protocols like iSCSI, NBD or NFS, Portworx directly provides block storage to your applications on the same server where the application is running.
+Unlike traditional storage which is designed to provide storage to a host machine or operating system via protocols like iSCSI, NBD or NFS, Portworx directly provides block, file and object storage to your applications on the same server where the application is running.
 Portworx itself is deployed as a container and runs on every host in your cluster.
 Application containers consume Portworx volumes directly through the Container Orchestrator.
 The following are supported:
 * Docker [volume plugins](https://docs.docker.com/engine/extend/plugins_volume/#command-line-changes:be52bcf493d28afffae069f235814e9f)
 * [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#portworx-volume)